 - Non-Maturing Deposits (NMDs): The Bank continuously observes the levels of its Call and Current account portfolios and identified the balances which have been with the Bank for over a two-year period.
-It then assigns a two-year tenor to 75% of this minimum level of balances on a conservative basis.
-The Bank also observes the portion which has remained with the Bank for over a six-month period and applies a three-month tenor on this portion on a conservative basis.
-The remaining balances are treated as non-core and slotted in overnight bucket. - Prepayment Rate of Customer Loans: The retail loan portfolio of the Bank is non-material (<4%) and therefore no prepayment assumptions are considered. - Retail Term Deposits: Redemption behaviour of all the term deposits over the last 5 years were checked for early redemptions and was assessed to be non-material (<0.1%). - The Corporate Lending Portfolio of the Bank consists largely of floating rate loans, fixed rate short tenor working capital and trade financing products.
+It then assigns a two-year tenor to 50% of this minimum level of balances on a conservative basis. while the remaining balances are treated as non-core and slotted in overnight bucket. - Prepayment Rate of Customer Loans: The retail loan portfolio of the Bank is non-material (4%) and therefore no prepayment assumptions are considered.

+- Retail Term Deposits: Redemption behaviour of all the term deposits over the last 5 years were checked for early redemptions and was assessed to be non-material (<0.1%). - The Corporate Lending Portfolio of the Bank consists largely of floating rate loans, fixed rate short tenor working capital and trade financing products.
 More than 95% of the corporate balances reprice or mature within one year and therefore impact of any prepayment is not considered material. - For Corporate Term Deposits, the Bank ensures that any early redemption is penalized to recoup the full economic loss and hence no further analysis was conducted.

-33. IRRBB1 - Quantitative information on IRRBB
+41. IRRBB1 - Quantitative information on IRRBB

 Segment Average Maturity

-Retail NMDs 0.97 Years
+Retail NMDs 1.32 Years

-Corporate NMDs 0.29 Years
+Corporate NMDs 0.96 Years

-Average 0.33 Years
+Average 0.23 Years

-The slotting of NMDs has been done till the repricing bucket of 2Years
+The slotting of NMDs has been done till the repricing bucket of 2 Years